Agriculture: Celery Pest Management Guidelines

 Comments on the Disease

 Rhizoctonia solani is a soilborne fungus that can persist in the soil for long periods of time.
 It infects many plant hosts and can also survive on decaying organic matter in the soil.
 This pathogen can survive in soil by forming tight masses of mycelium (sclerotia) that resist desiccation.
-Warm and moist soil conditions are needed for crater spot development.
+Warm and moist soil conditions favor crater rot development.

 Management